sybrew/the-seo-framework/readme.txt

 TODO Remove all "$escape" parameters from the meta generators, and always _sanitize_ where data is generated.
 Let the dev escape when necessary.
 	-> This saves a jump, and actually improved performance.

+TODO make canonical URL placeholder work in _output_column_contents_for_post()
+	-> Also make the Indexing react to the Password/Private states.
+		-> This already works for the title.

 **Detailed log**

 **For everyone:**